alvarogarcia7/blog_source/source/_posts/2015-12-15-validating-data-clojure.markdown

 [production-code]: https://github.com/alvarogarcia7/clojure-simple-sessions/blob/master/test/simple/check-data-with-hofs.clj

 [^1]: for more information and a spike on reading CSV data in clojure, [this spike](https://github.com/alvarogarcia7/clojure-simple-sessions/blob/master/src/simple/check-media-csv.clj) may be useful
+[^2]: for the time being, there are no power users and no need to enable these custom validators.
+Doing it now would be YAGNI